Skip to main content

 4. The Oxford County Library Cooperative (1948-64)

 1948 | In January, the Oxford County Library Cooperative (OCLC) begins to organize and write its constitution.
-In short, its purpose (as described in a 1949 report)is to "distribute books to the local [public] libraries, schools, and other interested groups".
-The Woodstock Public Library's Blythe Terryberry, who co-managed the county's former library association, serves as the OCLC's interim librarian and operates the OCLC from the basement of the Woodstock library.
+In short, its purpose (as described in a 1949 report) is to "distribute books to the local [public] libraries, schools, and other interested groups".
+The Woodstock Public Library's Blythe Terryberry, who co-managed the former library association, serves as the OCLC's interim librarian and operates the cooperative from the basement of the Woodstock library.

 In April, the OCLC's inaugural board of trustees holds its first meeting and adopts its constitution.
 The OCLC's first annual budget is $1,000 with $700 of that to be spent on shared collections.
 Both the County Council and the newly formed OCLC Board recommend that all public libraries in the county join the library cooperative.
+In June, County Council makes the cooperative official by passing By-Law 1423 and agreeing to grant the OCLC $50 a year.

 1949 | In the spring, Louise Krompart is hired as the OCLC's first County Librarian.
-(Born Louise Fairlie Huffman in Woodstock, Krompart had served as the Woodstock Public Library's Chief Librarian in the late 1920s and early 1930s.)
+She begins on April 1st.
+(Born Louise Fairlie Huffman in Woodstock, Krompart had served the Woodstock Public Library as an assistant librarian until 1930, then as its Chief Librarian until 1934.)
 On the advice of Angus Mowat, the province's Director of Library Services, Krompart visits several county library cooperatives in the region to observe how they operate.

-Just as in the OCLA's last years, the OCLC circulates its shared collections by automobile.
+Just as in the OCLA's last years, the OCLC distributes books by automobile.
 Motorized book vans exist (first in Ontario was the Huron County Library Association's van of 1947) but are expensive.
-By end of 1949, the OCLC's collections total 2,511 books.

 In October, Louise Krompart begins giving "book talks" to the county over CKOX radio in Woodstock.
+By end of 1949, the OCLC's collections total 2,511 books.

 1950 | After receiving more than 60 applications for school room service, the OCLC begins supplying books to many of the county's classrooms.
+The OCLC now boasts eighteen town libraries as members, with the Lakeside Public Library joining in 1950.
+The OCLC's collection, based largely on the books it inherited from the former Oxford County Library Asosciation, totals just over 2,000 volumes.

 1953 | In March, the OCLC's new bookmobile (a motorized bookvan virtually identical to the Huron County Library's) makes its inaugural run, ending the routine of delivering books to member libraries by car.
-The Oxford County Library Cooperative bookmobile travels three weeks at a time, visiting all member libraries (except the Ingersoll Public Library) and the many county schools, delivering new books and rotating shared collections as needed.
-It completes this 3-week run four times a year: in March, June, Aug-Sep, and Nov-Dec.
-Louise Krompart's retired husband, Stanley, becomes the new bookmobile's driver.
+The 1,100 capacity bookmobile travels three weeks at a time, visiting all member libraries and the many county schools, delivering new books and rotating shared collections as needed.
+It completes this 3-week, thousand-mile run four times a year: in March, June, Aug-Sep, and Nov-Dec.
+Louise Krompart's retired husband, Stanley, drives the new bookmobile.

 1955 | According to the Woodstock Sentinel-Review, the OCLC's collections now total approximately 12,000 volumes.
-The bookmobile continues its regular visits to the county's public libraries and 143 classrooms across the county.
+The bookmobile continues its regular visits to the county's public libraries and 148 classrooms across the county.

-1958 | The OCLC begins an annual "Book Review Contest" for students in grades 7 and 8.
-This is the earliest evidence on record of county-wide library programming.
+1958 | The OCLC begins an annual "Book Review Contest" for students in grades 7 and 8 across the county, and receive eighty-five entries.
+This is the earliest evidence on record of county-wide library programming in Oxford.
+Two staff members from the Woodstock Sentinel-Review serve as judges.

 1959 | Ontario passes its Public Libraries Amendment Act 1959, with changes to public library regulations effective January 1960.
 Under the new rules, pre-existing library cooperatives may continue, but counties may form county-level public library systems instead of cooperatives if at least 75% of a county's municipalities favour of a county-level system.